lucaschultz/vulnerable-web-applications/README.md

 npm run dev￼
 ```

-or build the application using ￼`npm run build`￼ and start the dist version using ￼`npm run start`.
-By default the Express application will run on ￼`http://localhost:3000`￼.
+or build the application using `npm run build` and start the dist version using `npm run start`.
+By default the Express application will run on `http://localhost:3000`.

 ### Laravel Application

 Ensure you have [PHP](https://www.php.net/manual/en/install.php) and [composer](https://getcomposer.org/doc/00-intro.md) installed.
 We suggest doing so using [Herd](https://herd.laravel.com/) for Laravel development if you’re using macOS.
 Otherwise follow the installation instructions on the respective hompages.
-Once bothe are installed, open your shell and navigate to the ￼`laravel-application`￼ directory.
-Run ￼
+Once bothe are installed, open your shell and navigate to the [`laravel_application` directory](./laravel_application).
+Run

 ```sh
 composer install
 ```

 to install the necessary dependencies.
 After the dependencies are installed, create your environment file and application key using:

 ```sh
 cp .env.example .env # use the example environment file